Completeness of the space of absolutely and upper integrable functions with values in a semi-normed space: Integration in Semi-Normed Spaces

-In Banach spaces (see for example \cite{Gordon} and the references therein) and locally convex spaces (\cite{PalugaPublishedDissertation}) the integrals all have unique values.
-In semi-normed spaces, non-uniqueness may occur.
-Given a \(\rho\)-SKH primitive \(F\) of a \(\rho\)-SKH integrable function \(f\) and any non-zero, non-constant function \(H: [a,b] \rightarrow X\) with \(\rho(im(H)) = 0\), the function \(G(t) = F(t) + H(t)\) is also a primitive of \(f\).
-Thus, multiple ``integral'' values may exist.
-To address this non-uniqueness, we interpret the integral as an equivalence class:
+In Banach spaces (see, e.g., \cite{Gordon}) and in locally convex spaces (see \cite{PalugaPublishedDissertation}) the integral is unique.
+In a general semi- normed space non-uniqueness may occur: if $F$ is a $\rho$-SKH primitive of $f$ and $H:[a,b]\to X$ is any nonzero, non-constant function with $\rho(\operatorname{im}(H))=0$, then $G(t)=F(t)+H(t)$ is also a primitive of $f$.
+Thus the integral is naturally interpreted as an equivalence class: